Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 - Sales trends across products and time intervals

 - Opportunities for improving operational efficiency and profitability

+## 🎯 Objectives

+The goal of this project was to analyze and improve the sales performance of a coffee shop by examining transactional data and customer behavior.
+The key objectives were:

+- Track and summarize daily, weekly, and monthly sales performance across different product categories (e.g., coffee, pastries, sandwiches).

+- Identify best-selling and least-selling products to help with inventory and menu decisions.

+- Understand peak sales hours and customer footfall patterns to optimize staffing and opening hours.

+- Analyze customer preferences and purchasing behavior to support targeted marketing efforts.

+- Uncover seasonal or time-based sales trends that can inform promotions and pricing strategies.

+- Build interactive dashboards and reports using tools like Excel and Power BI to support data-driven decision-making.

 ## 🛠️ Skills Used